nidragedd/udadsnd-p7-churn_prediction/README.md

 ---
 ## 3. MODELING
 ### Eligible models
 As it is a supervised classification problem I will take the **Logistic Regression** algorithm as a baseline.
-If I have enough time to do it,this baseline will be compared to tree based algorithms which are known to handle pretty well imbalanced data (such as _Random Forest_ for example).
+This baseline will be compared to tree based algorithms which are known to handle pretty well imbalanced data (such as _Random Forest_ for example) and an ensembling boosting one: _Gradient-Boosted Tree_.
+All those models are part of the Spark ML lib so we can use them.

 ### Feature Engineering
 A lot of features have been extracted from the `Data Exploration phase` (for more details, please refer to this